devx-cafe/git-phlow/docs/installation.md

 brew upgrade git-phlow
 ```

 ### Linux
 Install git-phlow by running the following commands.
+This will download git-phlow from the GitHub releases, extract it and move in to the /usr/local/bin directory, and enable you to run `git phlow` in the terminal.
 Remember to use the latest release.

 ```shell
 wget https://github.com/Praqma/git-phlow/releases/download/v3.8.2/git-phlow-3.8.2-linux-amd64.tar.gz && tar -xzf git-phlow-3.8.2-linux-amd64.tar.gz && mv git-phlow /usr/local/bin